How the recycling facility works

 About the recycling facility

-they go to the GFL Environmental Inc. recycling sorting facility just east of the Calgary city limits.
+When your items are picked up from your blue cart or community recycling depot they go to the GFL Environmental Inc. recycling sorting facility just east of the Calgary city limits.

 The sorting process is:

-• 70% automated sorting by machines
+• 90% automated sorting by machines

-• The other 30% is handled manually by employees
+• The other 10% is handled manually by employees

-How the recycling process works
+How the sorting process works

 Detailed descriptions of the sorting process